December 16, 2013

 TO: Jacqueline Berrien, Chair

-SUBJECT: Audit of the Equal Employment Opportunity Commission's Fiscal Year 2012 Financial Statements (OIG Report No. 2012-01-FIN)
+SUBJECT: Audit of the Equal Employment Opportunity Commission's Fiscal Year 2013 Financial Statements (OIG Report No. 2013-FIN-01)

-HRK issued an unqualified opinion on EEOC's FY 2012 financial statements.
-In its Report on Internal Control, HRK noted two areas involving internal control and its operation that were considered to be significant deficiencies.
-These included the lack of sufficient controls over supporting documentation for personnel expenses and the lack of sufficient controls over financial reporting.
-In its Report on Compliance with Applicable Laws and Regulations, HRK noted no instances of non compliance with certain laws and regulations applicable to the agency.
+HRK issued an unqualified opinion on EEOC's FY 2013 financial statements.
+In the Report on Internal Control, HRK noted one area involving internal control and its operation that was considered to be a significant deficiency.
+This included the lack of sufficient controls over supporting documentation for personnel expenses.
+In the Report on Compliance with Applicable Laws and Regulations, HRK noted no instances of non compliance with certain laws and regulations applicable to the agency.

 EEOC management was given the opportunity to review the draft report and to provide comments.
 Management comments are included in the report.